 I am a huge fan of BA, especially its crew.
-Their professional and very British crew always uses the exact same routine for passenger communications.
-For example, the flight crew always talks over the intercom to the passengers before take-off and 40 minutes before arrival (no matter how short the duration of the flight is), and the cabin crew always addresses the passengers following their flight crew colleagues.
+Their professional and very British crew always uses the same routine for passenger communications.
+For example, the flight crew always talks over the intercom to the passengers before take-off and 40 minutes before arrival (no matter how short the flight duration is), and the cabin crew always addresses the passengers following their flight crew colleagues.
 Somehow, this predictable routine (often lacking with other airlines) makes me feel a lot more comfortable.
-I also find their pilots very good in explaining and warning about turbulence and weather conditions so that you understand when, why and most crucially, for how long the plane might bump around for.
+I also find their pilots very good in explaining and warning about turbulence and weather conditions so that you understand when, why, and most crucially, for how long the plane might bump around for.

-This flight flew out of Heathrow Terminal 5 which is a true marvel of engineering and my favourite airport terminal.
-In Terminal 5 I had access to the Galleries First Lounge which I have reviewed.
+This flight flew out of Heathrow Terminal 5, a true marvel of engineering and my favorite airport terminal.
+In Terminal 5, I had access to the Galleries First Lounge, which I have reviewed.

 British Airways Club World Seat Review

-The seats in British Airways Club World lower deck on the B747 feature a ying-yang 2-4-2 layout; window and middle seats face backwards, while aisle seats face forwards.
-Because of this, you have to jump over other passenger’s legs to reach the aisle when seated in a backward facing seat (which is rather inconvenient).
+The seats in British Airways Club World lower deck on the B747 feature a ying-yang 2-4-2 layout; window and middle seats face backward, while aisle seats face forwards.
+Because of this, you have to jump over other passenger’s legs to reach the aisle when seated in a backward-facing seat (which is rather inconvenient).

-On the upper deck, there are only 20 seats with a 2-2 layout, so there is more space for fewer passengers and it almost feels like flying in your own private cabin.
+There are only 20 seats on the upper deck with a 2-2 layout, so there is more space for fewer passengers, and it almost feels like flying in your own private cabin.
 I like the privacy and quiet atmosphere of BA’s 747 upper deck so much that I still prefer it over the more flashy business class products of other carriers’ single-decked planes.
 I hope that BA will keep the old bird flying for many more years to come.

 There are retractable privacy dividers between adjoining seats, which can be lowered or raised.
 The safety screen must be lowered during the safety briefing, and the crew will lower it when they serve you meals and drinks.

-Each seat comes with a thin blanket, a comfortable pillow, and an amenity kit which comes in a drawstring bag (one male, one female) that can double up as a shoe or underwear bag.
-Products are Elemis in travel sizes and include moisturiser and lip balm, an eyeshade, earplugs, socks, toothbrush, toothpaste and a pen.
+Each seat comes with a thin blanket, a comfortable pillow, and an amenity kit that comes in a drawstring bag (one male, one female) that can double up as a shoe or underwear bag.
+Products are Elemis in travel sizes and include moisturizer and lip balm, an eyeshade, earplugs, socks, toothbrush, toothpaste, and a pen.

 How to choose the best British Airways Club World Seats?

-Upper deck atmosphere is far superior to that of lower deck, so choose an upper deck seat.
-Window seats are more private (and in addition, have more storage space on the upper deck).
+The upper deck atmosphere is far superior to that of the lower deck, so choose an upper deck seat.
+Window seats are more private and have more storage space on the upper deck.
 The “honeymoon” center seats on the lower deck, where you’re basically seated as close to the person next to you as you would be in economy, are great if you’re traveling with someone you want to be that close to, but downright awkward when you end up next to a stranger in that configuration.

 Amenity Kit On British Airways Club World

 I love BA’s cabin crew, and during all my BA flights, I never encountered any problem with them or with the onboard service.
-The upper cabin is served by 2 flight attendants, and on this particular flight, the one steward and one stewardess were very kind and competent (not different from other flight experiences though).
+2 flight attendants serve the upper cabin, and on this particular flight, the one steward and one stewardess were very kind and competent (not different from other flight experiences, though).

-British Airways 747 has a walk-up “Club Kitchen” onboard, where fliers can graze between meals which is also a highlight.
-You have the option of sandwiches, fine artisan pastries, yoghurt, ice cream, fresh fruit, and/or a chocolate selection.
+British Airways 747 has a walk-up “Club Kitchen” onboard, where fliers can graze between meals, which is also a highlight.
+You have the option of sandwiches, fine artisan pastries, yogurt, ice cream, fresh fruit, and/or a chocolate selection.

-British Airways remains one of the best Business Class products on the Transatlantic routes and although the Business Class product onboard American Airlines’ new Boeing 777-300ER is superior, I am a sucker for the ever-so-British offering on British Airways.
+British Airways remains one of the best Business Class products on the Transatlantic routes.
+Although the Business Class product onboard American Airlines’ new Boeing 777-300ER is superior, I am a sucker for the ever-so-British offering on British Airways.